How to De-title a Manufactured Home in South Carolina

 Can any home on wheels be de-titled?

-No. To qualify for de-titling in South Carolina, a mobile home must meet the following requirements
+No. According to South Carolina's Manufactured Housing Detitling Statute, to qualify for de-titling in South Carolina, a mobile home must meet the following requirements

 The wheels, axles, and towing hitch must be removed.